-CRF category/ issue Review recommendation Review report/ paragraph MS response / status of implementation Chapter/section 4.A.2 Land converted to forest land - CO2 (L.11, 2019) (L.18, 2017) Accuracy Implement the calculation methods in line with equations 2.15 and 2.16 of volume 4 of the 2006 IPCC Guidelines with instant oxidation of all amounts of living biomass and litter when making land-use conversions, unless Iceland can document that the carbon stock before land-use conversion is maintained in the land converted.
+CRF category/ issue Review recommendation Review report/ paragraph MS response / status of implementation Chapter/section 4.A.2 Land converted to forest land - CO2 (L.11, 2019) (L.18, 2017) Accuracy Implement the calculation methods in line with equations 2.15 and 2.16 of volume 4 of the 2006 IPCC Guidelines with instant oxidation of all amounts of living biomass and litter when making land-use conversions, unless lceland can document that the carbon stock before land-use conversion is maintained in the land converted.
 The Party reported in its NIR (p.
 176) that in the estimation of CSC of living biomass for land converted to forest land (natural birch woodland) there is a linear regression between biomass per area unit in trees on measurement plots in natural birch woodland and measured age of sample trees is used to measure net annual CSC.
 The ERT noted that there is no additional information about the calculation methods in line with equations 2.15 and 2.16 of volume 4 of the 2006 IPCC Guidelines in section land converted to forest land in the NIR or documentation to prove that the carbon stock before land-use conversion is maintained in the land converted.
 During the review, the Party clarified that both chronosequence studies referred to in the NIR, Sigurdsson et al. (2005) and the tree measurement in the NFI show clearly an increase of the biomass stock when grassland is converted to forest.
 According to the Party, loss of C stock in biomass has never been measured so the Party has no intention to assume C stock loss if only C stock gain has been measured.
-The ERT revised the reference of Sigurdsson et al. (2005) and noted that in this study areas of grassland were fenced protecting areas from grazing and studied the evolution of biomass of the natural birch forest during a period of years.
-This could be interpreted as that the carbon stock before land-use conversion is maintained in the land converted.
-However, the ERT noted that it is not clear if the results of this specific study of grassland converted to forest land, with grassland fenced to allow establishment of the forest, is enough to extrapolate to all conversion of grassland to forest land in the country.
-The ERT is of the view that the Pa FCCC/ARR/20 21/ISL/L.9 As mentioned in chapter 6.5.2.2. of the 2021 NIR (page 176) other studies supports the results of Sigurdsson et al. (2005).
-To use instant oxidation of all amounts of living biomass and litter when making landuse conversions from grassland to forest land is in the case of Icelandic afforestation a very unrealistic approach and would entail a reconstruction of removal factors for litter and construction of removal factors for other vegetation than trees in the accordance to research results.
+The ERT revised the reference of Sigurdsson et al. (2005) and noted that in this study areas of grassland were fenced protecting areas from grazing and studied the evolution of biomass of the natural birch forest land, with grassland fenced to allow establishment of the forest, is enough to extrapolate to all conversion of grassland to forest land, with grassland fenced to allow establishment of the forest, is enough to extrapolate to all conversion of grassland to forest land, with grassland fenced to allow establishment of the study of Sigurdsson et al. (2005) and assumptions to use this study as base for all conversion of grassland to forest lan FCCC/ARR/20 21/ISL/L.9 As mentioned in chapter 6.5.2.2. of the 2021 NIR (page 176) other studies supports the results of Sigurdsson et al. (2005).
+To use instant oxidation of all amounts of living biomass and litter when making land- use conversions from grassland to forest land is in the case of Icelandic afforestation a very unrealistic approach and would entail a reconstruction of removal factors for litter and construction of removal factors for other vegetation than trees in the accordance to research results.